 ESG investing has experienced substantial growth in recent years.
-In 2020, US SIF Foundation estimated a total of $17.1 trillion in ESG assets under management.
-It accounts for a 42% increase since 2018.
+In 2020, the US SIF Foundation estimated a total of $17.1 trillion in ESG assets under management, a 42% increase from two years prior.
 Clearly, there’s a growing trend here; but what exactly is ESG investing?
 Find out how it works, how it plays a part in investment management, plus the potential benefits and drawbacks of incorporating an ESG strategy into your investment portfolio.

 An official ESG investing definition involves using a set of criteria based on a company’s environmental, social, and/or governance practices to decide whether or not to include that company in your portfolio.

 However, there’s no one-size-fits all list of ESG products or companies.
 After all, it’s a form of values-based investing, and as an individual investor, your values will look different than someone else’s.
 In general, here’s a brief overview of the three components of ESG investing.

 You may have heard of sustainable investing or environmentally responsible investing.
 The environmental component of ESG investing refers to how a company approaches its environmental impact.
 At a very broad level, making choices in this category could exclude or limit certain types of energy companies that you may disagree with, or include those that are increasing their focus on things like renewable and sustainable energy sources.

 This ESG issue could also look at how any company handles its environmental impact, from the size of its carbon footprint to its manufacturing process.